 The EMODnet-Geology Project has resulted in the compilation of a series of map outputs for each of the topics requested in the call for tenders.
 The maps are available on the EMODnet-Geology portal for viewing and can be integrated with users' GIS systems based on Web Map Services and map downloads.
 The production of the maps has been based on national data-sharing agreements that were either previously in place, or have been initiated as a result of the EMODnet-Geology Project (see Section 10, Indicator 2).
-The project has also identified the data gaps in geological information from the European regional seas, and where data exists in crossboundary mismatches between sets of similar information.
-The data gaps are identified in each of the Workpackage deliverables where possible, for example by indicating where the absence of information is the due to lack of data rather than the absence of a particular feature.
-In cases where the geological outputs are harmonised maps based on existing information, and therefore include interpretations by extrapolation between point sources of information (i.e. samples analysed for sediment type), these data gaps are addressed through confidence assessments to demonstrate the underpinning data.
-Example of such information are demonstrated by, for example, the maps of sea-bed substrate and bedrock geology, which show a continuous layer of information even though they are based on variable density of data.

-To address these and other issues, working groups have been established that either address a specific subject, such as geomorphology, or regional integration of data, such as the Adriatic Sea Working Group.
+The project has also identified the data gaps in geological information from the European regional seas, and where data exists in cross-boundary mismatches between sets of similar information.
+To address these issues, working groups have been established that either address a specific subject, such as geomorphology, or regional integration of data, such as the Adriatic Sea Working Group.
 As information has become available, and through the communication activities of the project partners (see Section 9), there has been an increase in awareness and use of the EMODnet-Geology outputs, and strong evidence that the EMODnet-Geology outputs are being identified as an important source of information for a wide-range of government, industry and research users (see Section 10, Indicator 7).

-The main highlights of the EMODnet-Geology Project are:
+The main highlights of the EMODnet-Geology Project period are:

-- Assessment of all seabed-substrate information available at 1:250,000 scale and the compilation of information at 1:1 million scale where the higher resolution information is not available; - Assessment of pre-Quaternary geology and the start of compilations of Quaternary information, and agreement on geomorphological information that should be included in the EMODnet-Geology outputs; - The development of guidelines for coastal behaviour information and the update of the EUROSION information for about 50% of the European coast; - New maps for geological events and probabilities including earthquakes, underwater volcanic centres, tectonics (active faults), tsunamis (origin and coastal areas affected); - Maps for 9 different mineral types including aggregates, hydrocarbons, gas hydrates, marine placers, phosphorite, evaporite, polymetallic sulphides, polymetallic nodules and cobalt-rich Fe-Mn crusts; - The establishment of a project portal based on new software developments that continue to be based on the principles of free and open-source software; - Dissemination at national and international level and input to government planning processes; - The establishment of a number of national and regional networks based on the need for better coordination of information, for example in Iceland (see Section 8), Italy and in the Adriatic and North Sea regions; - Use of feedback from the users of the EMODnet-Geology outputs to provide recommendations for new or more detailed work in the next phase of EMODnet.
+• Assessment of all seabed-substrate information available at 1:250,000 scale and the compilation of information at 1:1 million scale where the higher resolution information is not available;

+• Assessment of pre-Quaternary geology and the start of compilations of Quaternary information, and agreement on geomorphological information that should be included in the EMODnet-Geology outputs;

+• The development of guidelines for coastal behaviour information and the update of the EUROSION information for about 50% of the European coast;

+• New maps for geological events and probabilities including earthquakes, underwater volcanic centres, tectonics (active faults), tsunamis (origin and coastal areas affected);

+• Maps for 9 different mineral types including aggregates, hydrocarbons, gas hydrates, marine placers, phosphorite, evaporite, polymetallic sulphides, polymetallic nodules and cobalt-rich Fe-Mn crusts;

+• The establishment of a project portal based on new software developments that continue to be based on the principles of free and open-source software;

+• Dissemination at national and international level and input to government planning processes;

+• The establishment of a number of national and regional networks based on the need for better co-ordination of information, for example in Iceland (see Section 8), Italy and in the Adriatic and North Sea regions;

+• Use of feedback from the users of the EMODnet-Geology outputs to provide recommendations for new or more detailed work in the next phase of EMODnet.